-- PPP students speak to PPP and Education Director Susan Hebach.
+- Youth & PPP students should speak to PPP and Education Director Susan Hebach.

 Note: Most courses fill up before our festival begins and there is very little room for switching.
 The Registrar can only consider one change, before the 2nd class begins.
 Classes may be added at any point during the Festival (space permitting).